Information updated January 28, 2021.

 Administered by Telefilm Canada, in collaboration with the Canada Media Fund, this fund will compensate independent production companies.
 This measure is temporary and is intended to compensate for the lack of insurance to cover production stoppages related to confirmed cases of COVID-19 on film sets in the audiovisual industry.

-After discussions with the Government of Canada, the Canadian Radio-television and Telecommunications Commission (CRTC) will not issue letters requesting payment for Part I licence fees by broadcasters for the 2020-21 fiscal year.
+The Canadian Radio-television and Telecommunications Commission (CRTC) will not issue letters requesting payment for Part I licence fees by broadcasters for the 2020-21 fiscal year.
 Waiving these regulatory charges for broadcasters provides immediate financial relief for the broadcasting industry, freeing up more than $30 million in cash.

 A $500 million fund has been created to help cultural, sports and heritage organizations.
 It will provide wage support to artists, creators and athletes and financing for organizations with cash flow problems.
 The amounts will be allocated through partner organizations.
 They will be divided among select departmental programs and key delivery organizations: